Beckhoff-USA-Community/SPT_Project_Builder/README.md

 # Further Information
 This code is still in development and under going Beta testing.
 Please use the feedback link above and let us know about your feature requests or any other feedback.

-Further Information on the use of Automation Interface can be found witin the [Beckhoff Infosys](https://infosys.beckhoff.com/content/1033/tc3_automationinterface/index.html?id=3954232867334285510)
+Further Information on the use of Automation Interface can be found within the [Beckhoff Infosys](https://infosys.beckhoff.com/content/1033/tc3_automationinterface/index.html?id=3954232867334285510)
 ## Requirements

 The following components must be installed to run sample code: